 Stage 3: Booster Seats

-Always install the booster seat in the back seat of your car.
-This way, your child is as far away as possible from the front seat air bags if they inflate during a crash.
+Always install the booster seat in the back seat of your vehicle.
+This places your child as far away as possible from your vehicle’s front air bags if they inflate during a crash.

 There are different ways to install a booster seat.
-Read your car owner’s manual and booster seat user guide to learn how.
+Read your vehicle owner’s manual and booster seat user guide to learn how.
 A correctly installed booster seat should keep the lap and shoulder belts in place across your child’s hips, chest and shoulders.
+Be sure to carefully follow the directions for routing the vehicle seat belt when using the booster seat.

-Note: If you are using a low-backed booster, the vehicle MUST have adjustable head restraints.
-They will protect your child's head and neck in a crash.
+Note: If you are using a low-backed booster, make sure your child has support from either the vehicle seat or vehicle headrest to at least the middle of his or her ears.
+This support is important to protect your child’s head and neck in a crash.

-How to buckle up your children the right way
+How to buckle up your child the right way

-Make sure the shoulder belt rests on your child’s shoulder, and never on the neck or arm, or under the arm.
+Make sure the shoulder belt rests centered on your child’s shoulder, and never on the neck or arm, or under the arm.
+Make sure there is no slack in the shoulder belt for the duration of your trip.

 The lap belt should be snug against your child’s hips, and not on their stomach.